SAP/fundamental-react/.github/CONTRIBUTING.md

 ## Feature Requests

 You can also use the issue tracker to request a new feature or enhancement.
 Even if you want to implement the feature yourself, please first submit an issue detailing your proposal so that we may discuss it with you and the community before moving forward.
-Please use [labels](#usage-of-labels) when creating feature requests.

-### Usage of Labels

-GitHub offers labels to categorize issues.
-You can use the following labels:

-Labels for issue categories:

-- bug: Something isn't working / Issues in the code.
-- documentation: Issues with the documentation (repo and website documentation).
-- enhancement: New feature or enhancement requests.

-Status of open issues:

-- (no label): The default status.
-- unconfirmed: The issue needs to be confirmed as being a bug or future enhancement.
-- approved: The issue is confirmed as being a bug to be fixed or enhancement to be developed.
-- author action: The issue's creator needs to provide additional information.
-- contribution welcome: The fix or enhancement is approved and you are invited to contribute to it.

-Status of closed issues:

-- fixed: A fix for the issue was provided.
-- duplicate: The issue is also reported in a different ticket and is being managed there.
-- invalid: The reported issue will not be addressed.
-- works: The issue cannot be reproduced, or the feature is working as expected.
-- wontfix: The issue will not be fixed.

 ## Contribute Code